Ministry of War (game): Gameplay

 Players are first asked to choose one of four ancient civilizations to play as.
-The choice is between the historical nations of Rome, Egypt, Persia and China.
+The choice is among the historical nations of Rome, Egypt, Persia and China.
 Each race has different benefits for a starting player, such as Rome’s units possessing higher than average health, or China’s construction time being shorter than average.
 Further civilization-specific units are found later in the game, like the Egyptian Anubis Chariot or the Persian War Elephant.
 After choosing and naming a character, players have the option to take a short tutorial to familiarise themselves with the game.
 Tasks are appointed to players throughout the game to guide them in learning the game’s mechanics and complexities.
 Players start with a small army and a high-quality hero to command them.

 Players start the game with a tiny settlement in the style of their chosen civilization from the character creation process, but are able to expand their territory, develop their city and build new settlements as the game progresses.
 Initially, within the starting city, there is only a Town Hall, a Barracks and a Civilian House.
 Through tutorial quests, players learn how to construct additional buildings, upgrade them, train units for their armies and research skills that will improve various aspects of their empire.
 Each building has a maximum level of 25, and requires progressively more time and resources to construct.
 There are five resources in Ministry of War from which construction flows: Food, Lumber, Stone, Metal, and Gold.
 The player's civilisation will accumulate these automatically within their borders, but their rate can be augmented through research and upgrades.

 Heroes are the second main element of the game next to building and upgrading one’s civilization.
 Heroes act as leaders in the player's empire.
 They are used to traverse the world map and can be used to plunder, tax and scout other cities.
 Furthermore, they are used in ranked arena battles and to conquer neutral territories.
 These heroes, in classic RPG style, can be levelled up through gaining experience points from battle and have an inventory full of slots in which to equip armour, weapons and accessories.

 The game features a persistent world.
 However, there are events that take place in instanced environments such as lair, arena and neutral city battles.